lokanta/lokanta.github.io/dana.md

 <img src="https://raw.githubusercontent.com/lokanta/lokanta.github.io/master/pindapata.jpg" class="half-right">

-On weekdays the monks go walking for (*pindāpata*) alms-food in the local area.
+On weekdays, the monks go walking for (*pindāpata*) alms-food in the local area.
 Come along and put some food in the monks' bowls. **Meet on the corner of Wigram and Marion streets, Harris Park, outside the Post Office around 11:30am.**

 Going on almsround is a tradition that dates back to the time of the Buddha.
 Here's a few words about the custom of pindāpata from Deepika Weerakoon.